Bailout Stigma

-The precise mechanism of how the bailout stigma affects the efficacy of the bailout crucially depends on firms' strategic responses to the bailout offer.
-We identify two equilibrium outcomes---{\bf short-lived stimulation} and {\bf delayed stimulation}.
+The precise mechanism by which the bailout stigma affects the efficacy of the bailout crucially depends on firms' strategic responses to the bailout offer, manifested in two possible equilibrium outcomes---{\bf short-lived stimulation} and {\bf delayed stimulation}.

 A short-lived stimulation equilibrium arises when high-quality firms strategically avoid the bailout stigma by accepting a bailout in the first period but withdrawing from the market in the second period.
-Since bailout recipients with high-quality assets are more likely to withdraw from the market---a simple consequence of the single-crossing property---, those that accept a bailout but are compelled to participate in the second period market suffer a severe stigma.
-To avoid that stigma, in the first period firms would rather fund their projects by selling their assets to the market at discount.
-This in turn deteriorates their sale terms, ultimately inflicting a commensurate haircut on the market-sellers; in effect, bailout stigma has ``spread'' from bailout recipients to market sellers.
-This contagion of stigma in turn leads firms with high-quality assets to avoid selling to the market, opting instead to accept bailout offers but withdraw from the second-period market/financing altogether to avoid that stigma.\footnote{The withdrawal from the $t=2$ funding market should not be literally interpreted as a firm exiting from the funding market altogether.
+Suppose that high-type firms indeed behave in this way.
+Then, the market in $t=2$ would believe that the bailout recipients that \emph{do} participate in the second-period have bad assets, and assign stigma to them.
+To avoid that stigma, firms would rather choose to sell their assets to the market at discount in the first period.
+This in turn deteriorates their sale terms, ultimately inflicting a commensurate haircut on the market-sellers; in effect, the bailout stigma ``spreads'' from bailout recipients to market sellers in this equilibrium.
+This contagion of stigma in turn leads firms with high-quality assets to accept a bailout offer but withdraw from the second-period market altogether to avoid that stigma, thus validating the initial hypothesis.\footnote{The withdrawal from the second-period funding market should not be literally interpreted as a firm exiting from the funding market altogether.
 Our model is (inevitably) stylized, so the results should be interpreted with some care.
-In practice, a firm's withdrawal from the funding market will more realistically correspond to its cutting back on additional projects \emph{at the margin} that it would otherwise pursue.} Finally, their withdrawal from the second-period market inflicts a severe stigma on those firms (with low-quality assets) participating in that market, thus completing the feedback loop.
+In practice, a firm's withdrawal from the funding market will more realistically correspond to its cutting back on additional projects \emph{at the margin} that it would otherwise pursue.}